Phoenix Nursing Home Bed Transfer Injury Attorneys

 - Helping residents to the restroom or dining area

 - Helping residents in and out of the bathtub or shower

 Phoenix nursing home injury lawyers know firsthand just how severe lift and transfer injuries can be, and they can help if you suspect a lift or transfer harmed your loved one.

 Reputable nursing home facilities have mechanical lifts and other types of equipment to help staff perform lifts and transfers in a safe manner that will not harm residents.
 Staff members also receive training on the proper method for lifts and transfers.
 Unfortunately, in understaffed nursing homes, nurses and other care providers do not always follow protocol.
 All too often, nursing home injuries are the result.
 If a staff member pulls a resident from a chair by the arm, for instance, bruising and joint dislocation may occur.
 Pushing on a resident’s back to encourage him or her to sit up or move faster can also cause injury.
 If a resident falls or staff members drop him or her during a transfer, a fracture to one or several bones may result.

-The experienced personal injury attorneys at Breyer Law Offices, P.C. have dealt with these kinds of cases before, and they know what to do to get the damages you deserve.
-Contact them for a free consultation to find out whether your situation warrants legal action.
+The experienced personal injury attorneys at The Husband & Wife Law Team have dealt with these kinds of cases before, and they know what to do to get the damages you deserve.
+Contact them at (602) 457-6222 for a free consultation to find out whether your situation warrants legal action.

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.